nbrown725/SillyTavern-Character-Creator/readme.md

 >Can you suggest a model?

 Gemini models are cheap, fast, and efficient.
 I usually use Gemini Flash 2.0.
 But most models should work fine.

+>What is the difference compared to alternatives?

+In general, alternatives are just websites.
+This means you can't feed the AI with your ST character/lorebook data.
+They mostly use a single model.
+Their customization is limited.

+>What is the difference compared to [chargen](https://chargen.kubes-lab.com/)?

+The one thing chargen might be better is it can give better results because it uses [chargen-v2](https://huggingface.co/kubernetes-bad/chargen-v2) model that trained from character cards.
+But since CROC is customizable, you can even use _chargen-v2_ on your local.

+>What is the difference compared to [pookies](https://pookies.ai/create)?

+There are 2 advantages of pookie.
+1. You can give a fandom website so it can analyze it.
+2. It has detailed fields like _age, gender, running outfit_.
+Currently, I'm not planning to implement detailed fields because their quality differs from LLM to LLM.